Investing in Israel

-The State of Israel is a rapidly developing country, and as it requires investors and investment, it is also, on the other hand, highly attractive for investors looking for high potential investments, whether such investors are Israeli or not.
+The State of Israel is a rapidly developing country, and as it requires investors and investment, it is also, on the other hand, highly attractive for investors looking for high-potential investments, whether such investors are Israeli or not.
 However, it is important to understand that not every investment in Israel, whatever the potential for its success, yields a positive return and realizes its potential.
-Investment in Israel, like any field, requires proper preparation as well as receiving correct and professional advice, including that of a lawyer familiar with the relevant Israeli laws.
+Investing in Israel, like any field, requires proper preparation as well as receiving correct and professional advice, including that of an Israeli lawyer familiar with the relevant Israeli laws.

 The Encouragement of Capital Investment Law and the Encouragement of Research and Development in Industry Law

 Another law, that is similar in nature to the Capital Investment Law, is the Encouragement of Research and Development Law, 5749-1984 (the R&D Law), which is focused on promoting investment in hi-tech industries in Israel, such as biotechnology and nanotechnology.
-The person in charge of this law is the Chief Scientist of the Ministry of Economy, through the Research Fund, and by virtue of this law, too, it is possible to receive a variety of benefits, grants, loans and exemptions for investments in Israel that create work places, develop industry and improve consumers' welfare.
+The person in charge of this law is the Chief Scientist of the Ministry of Economy, through the Research Fund, and by virtue of this law, too, it is possible to receive a variety of benefits, grants, loans, and exemptions for investing in Israel that create workplaces, develop industry and improve consumers’ welfare.

 The Ministry of Economy.